Endometriosis and fertility: what impact on conception?

 Endometriosis is a gynecological disease that affects 1 in 10 women.
 It takes an average of 7 years to make a diagnosis.
 Endometriosis is often diagnosed when a couple has difficulty conceiving a baby.
 A fertility test then shows that the woman is suffering from endometriosis.
 30 to 40% of women with the disease suffer from infertility.

-• Adhesions blocking the fallopian tubes and preventing the egg from meeting a spermatozoon.
+- Adhesions blocking the fallopian tubes, preventing the egg from meeting a spermatozoon.

-• An increase in lymphocytes and IGA and IgG antibodies, which can prevent embryo implantation
+- An increase in lymphocytes and IGA and IgG antibodies, which can prevent the implantation of an embryo.

 What are the chances of having a child with endometriosis?

-Studies are not all aligned to determine the extent to which endometriosis is responsible for infertility.
+Studies are not all aligned to determine to what extent endometriosis is responsible for infertility.
 In proven cases of endometriosis, the fertility rate is 2-10% per cycle, compared with 25-30% for fertile couples.
 Many studies reveal that 35-55% of women at risk of infertility suffer from endometriosis.

 It also depends on the level of disease, the patient's age and the man's fertility.

-It's worth remembering that even if you suffer from this endometrial cell disorder, in most cases you can become pregnant naturally, thanks to the progress of medical research, unless there are special indications, such as cervical cancer or proven infertility.
+It's worth remembering that even if you suffer from this endometrial cell disorder, in most cases and barring special indications, such as cervical cancer or proven infertility, you can get pregnant naturally, thanks to the progress of medical research.

-When pregnancy doesn't come naturally, it's important to consult a specialist and carry out a couple's infertility assessment.
+When pregnancy does not come naturally, it's important to consult a specialist and carry out an infertility assessment for the couple.
 Depending on the results, the gynecologist will suggest various techniques for medically assisted procreation (MAP) or surgery.
 In the case of known endometriosis, infertility treatment is part of the overall management of the disease and involves a holistic, multidisciplinary team: gynecologist, radiologist, gynecological surgeon, urologist, psychologist, naturopath, acupuncturist, osteopath...

 Ovarian stimulation

-Ovarian stimulation or ovulation stimulation is proposed as a first-line treatment for mild forms of infertility.
-Several factors, such as the age and state of health of women, are taken into account when initiating ovarian stimulation.
+Ovarian stimulation, or ovulation stimulation, is proposed as a first-line treatment for mild forms of infertility.
+Several factors, such as a woman's age and state of health, are taken into account when initiating ovarian stimulation.
 On average, pregnancies occur between the 3rd and 4th month of treatment.

 Ovarian stimulation involves taking hormones that will influence follicle production and size prior to ovulation.
 Throughout ovarian stimulation, the doctor will monitor ovulation by taking blood samples of hormone levels and performing pelvic ultrasound scans.

-There are two ways of using hormones to boost fertility:
+There are two ways of taking hormones to boost fertility:

 Artificial insemination